 If you qualify for a SEP, you usually have up to 60 days following the event to enroll in a plan.
 If you miss that window, you have to wait until the next open enrollment period to apply.

 You don't need to qualify for a SEP to enroll in Medical Assistance or MinnesotaCare.
 If you qualify, you can enroll in one of these government-sponsored health programs year-round.

 Special Effective Dates for Loss of Other Coverage

 You may qualify for a SEP if you or someone in your household lost "qualifying health insurance" in the past 60 days OR expect to lose coverage in the next 60 days.
 For example, if you lose:

 - Medical Assistance or MinnesotaCare coverage

 - employer-sponsored coverage because a job is ending

-Voluntary loss of coverage because premiums were not paid on time, including COBRA premiums, does not qualify you for a special enrollment period.
+Voluntary loss of coverage because premiums were not paid on time, including COBRA premiums, does not qualify you for a SEP.